saulfrank/cheatsheets/kubernetes.md

 minikube ip
 sudo nano /etc/hosts
 #use .localhost to avoid Chrome searching in Google
-# do not use .localhost it is blocked by chrome.
-Use .local and put http:// in url
+# do not use .localhost or.local it is blocked by chrome.
+Use .internal and put http:// in url
-<ip> hello.localhost
+<ip> hello.internal

 ```